expresspigeon/blog/src/content/kb/contacts/contact-fields.md

 ## Custom fields

-If you need to store and merge data into your newsletter that is outside of our Standard fields, you can create Custom fields by navigating to the [Custom Fields](https://expresspigeon.com/settings/custom_fields) page:
+If you need to store and merge data into your template that is outside of our Standard fields, you can create Custom fields by navigating to the [Custom Fields](https://expresspigeon.com/settings/custom_fields) page: